SS Pierre Victory: Background

+Construction

-The SS Pierre Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
-It was laid down and launched by the Oregon Shipbuilding Corporation, and completed on February 5, 1945.
+Pierre Victory was laid down and launched by the Oregon Shipbuilding Corporation, and completed on 5 February 1945.
 The ship's United States Maritime Commission designation was VC2-S-AP3 and hull number 150.
 The Maritime Commission turned it over for merchant navy operation to a civilian contractor, the United States Lines under the United States Merchant Marine act for the War Shipping Administration.
 She was named after Pierre, South Dakota, the capital of the US state of South Dakota.
-The sponsor and christening of the SS Pierre Victory on Dec.
-6, 1944 was Mrs. Emma S. Jassmann of Pierre, she had five sons who served during World War II,.
+The sponsor and christening of the SS Pierre Victory on 6 December 1944 was Mrs. Emma S. Jassmann of Pierre; she had five sons who served during World War II.
 The city of Pierre and the Pierre Chamber of Commerce sent Mrs. Jassmann to Oregon.
 The Mayor of City of Pierre, John B. Griffin, was also at the christening with other Pierre residents.
 She was built in only 98 days.